The deadlines are the following:

 For the first part of the year (October-February) Courses are generally held 4-5 days a week (Sunday-Friday), between the hours of 8:00 and 18:00.
 Students will not be able to work during the start of the program.

 For the remainder of the school year (March-August), most classes are held during the week between 15:45 to 21:30, and Friday mornings, providing time during the day for internships and professional networking.

 Yes.
-The final semester of the IMBA can be abroad at one of the School of Management’s over 90+ partner schools.
+The final semester of the GMBA can be abroad at one of the School of Management’s over 90+ partner schools.
 Note: sometimes the exchange does lengthen the program, ending in December instead of August.
 A select list can be found here, and includes some of the top business schools globally.

 Yes.
-We do our best to integrate students in the Sofaer IMBA with Israeli students in its sister program, the MBA in Technology, Entrepreneurship and Innovation.
+We do our best to integrate students in the Sofaer GMBA with Israeli students in its sister program, the MBA in Technology, Entrepreneurship and Innovation.
 Students may also take courses offered in English in the flagship Hebrew MBA program, and other international MA programs at Tel Aviv University.

-The IMBA also works with the University’s Student Union to provide all international students with the same services as Israeli students.
+The GMBA also works with the University’s Student Union to provide all international students with the same services as Israeli students.
 Additionally, the Student Union runs The Buddy System, which connects international and Israeli students together for long-term cross-cultural interactions.
 The Buddy System has its own series of events on and off campus, open to all students, which are conducted in English.